mht3/relative_quest/README.md

 The basic usage of `relative_quest` is:

 ```
-relative_quest in.ped in.map -out out_prefix
+relative_quest in.ped in.map --out out_prefix
 ```